 This means that they are arguably the best choice for a television-fireplace combo.

 Gas and especially wood-burning fireplaces put out a significant amount of heat.
-That doesn’t mean you can’t mount a TV above them, but you do have to be more careful regarding how and where you install the TV.
+That doesn’t mean you can’t have a TV above them, but you do have to be more careful regarding how and where you install the TV.